nf-core/sarek/docs/usage.md

 ### Spark related issues

 If you have problems running processes that make use of Spark such as ```MarkDuplicates```.
 You are probably experiencing issues with the limit of open files in your system.
 You can check your current limit by typing the following:

 ```bash
 ulimit -n
 ```

 The default limit size is usually 1024 which is quite low to run Spark jobs.
-In order to increase the size limit permantly you can:
+In order to increase the size limit permanently you can:

 Edit the file ```/etc/security/limits.conf``` and add the lines: